dramamine/dramamine/README.md

 ### Hi there 👋

 If you're curious about my LED art and other projects, check out my portfolio site at [metal-heart.org](https://metal-heart.org).
+I'm the art lead for Hypnodrome, an 11-person collective that builds large-scale LED art for festivals such as Burning Man, Portland Winter Lights, and Lusio.

 If you're curious about my code, here are a couple repositories worth looking at: